Junos apologize for ‘off-script’ remarks by Russell Peters about women

 Reid, who is also president of the Canadian Academy of Recording Arts and Sciences, said the Junos do not “in any way support, nor did we sanction, the off-script remarks.”

-On Monday, Joly called the jokes inappropriate, while Peters did not respond to requests for comment.
+On Monday, Joly called the jokes inappropriate.

+Others weighed in through Twitter, including a user with the handle Raging—Fem who wrote: “Leave it to (Russell Peters) to remind young women that they can be victims of sexual assault at any time.”

+While Peters did not respond to requests for comment, his Twitter account has “liked” tweets from other users who defended him.
+A “like” for a tweet usually is a sign of supporting that message.

 “CARAS and our charitable arm MusiCounts conduct significant efforts to engage and support women, particularly funding initiatives for girls in school and community music programs,” Reid said in his statement.